Benefits of a Daily Yoga Practice to Reduce Workplace Stress

 About Linda Doan

 Linda Doan is the owner of Orijin Yoga.
-Linda is a fitness buff who through her journey in the health and fitness world discovered her love of movement and lifting weights.
-One day, after going to a hot yoga class upon a friend’s suggestion, she discovered her joy of the thousands-old practice in how it elevated her practice in bodybuilding, and she has not looked back since.
-Fast-forward today where you can find Linda cleaning sweaty mats in the back of her local neighbourhood hot yoga studio in East Vancouver, shooting the shit with members, or competing in lifting or Jiu Jitsu competitions in town.
+Linda is a fitness junkie who through her journey in the health and fitness world discovered her love of movement.
+You can usually find her cleaning sweaty mats in the back the studio, laughing with members, or getting ready for some competition in town.
 Follow her on Instagram @nammersquats